Constantine (son of Theophilos): Life

 There is little clarity as to the dates of his birth, coronation and death.
-In the Prosopography of the Middle Byzantine Period, its authors, including the Byzantinist Ralph-Johannes Lilie, state that Constantine's birth date could possibly be during the 820s and his death date to be before 831.
+In the Prosopography of the Middle Byzantine Period, its authors, including the Byzantinist Ralph-Johannes Lilie, state that Constantine's birth date could possibly be during the 820s and that his death date was before 831.
 The historian Lynda Garland argues that Constantine was born in 834 and died when he was two years old, assuming that he was crowned immediately after his birth.
 Herrin also agrees with this birth date.

-In any case, only one emperor is mentioned in the De Ceremoniis, a 10th-century book describing Byzantine courtly protocol and history written by Constantine VII, for 831; Constantine is also missing on coins minted in 831/32 and 832/33; this could mean he was only raised to co-emperor in 833.
+In any case, only one emperor is mentioned for 831 in the De Ceremoniis, a 10th-century book describing Byzantine courtly protocol and history written by Constantine VII; Constantine is also missing on coins minted in 831/32 and 832/33; this could mean he was only raised to co-emperor in 833.
 The historian Warren Treadgold states that Constantine died around 835; he must have died by 836, since in that year Theophilos was recorded as being without a male heir (Constantine's younger brother Michael III would be born in 840), a situation Theophilos attempted to rectify by marrying his infant daughter Maria to general Alexios Mosele, who shortly before this (possibly as early as 831) had been promoted to caesar (heir to the throne).

 According to the Theophanes Continuatus, a collection of writings likely penned in the 10th century, Constantine died by drowning in a cistern at the Palace of Blachernae after escaping the care of his nurse.
 Constantine's saddened father constructed gardens on the spot of his son's death, although the Prosopography of the Middle Byzantine Period points out that this story may actually refer to a son of another emperor, not Constantine.
 His parents buried him in a sarcophagus made of Thessalian marble in the Church of the Holy Apostles.
 In the De Ceremoniis, Constantine VII wrote that Constantine's coffin lay beside that of his sister Maria.